-We estimate that the study would require a sample size of 46 subjects (number of pairs) to achieve a power of 90% and a level of significance of 5%, for detecting a mean of difference of 25 points in satisfaction (using the PROWL questionnaire) between pairs, and assuming the standard deviation of the differences to be 50 points.3 To account for dropout, 52 subjects will be enrolled.
+We estimate that the study would require a sample size of at least 49 patients (98 eyes) to achieve a power of 90% and a level of significance of 5% (two sided), for detecting a mean of the differences of 5 $\mu$ m between pairs, and assuming the standard deviation of the differences to be 15 $\mu$ m.
+For additional power of the study and for any possible patients that leave the study prematurely, we are recommending a total of 55 patients (110 eyes).